 The biggest drawback to these smokers is that they are usually too narrow to fit a full slab of ribs or a whole brisket on a shelf.
-You can cut them in half, or hang them.
-To hang them you need to be creative.
+You can cut the meat in half, or hang it.
+To hang it you need to be creative.
 I use metal shower curtain hooks and hang them from a shelf in the top position.
 Another option is to drill holes in the sides near the top and put in some dowels and run the curtain hooks along them.
 My favorite is the Camp Chef Smoke Vault 24".
 Although it has only one door, it is big enough to handle long slabs of ribs and whole packer briskets.
 It is a bit more expensive than most.

 One other word of caution.
 I love the flavor of meat from propane smokers, but it is a tiny bit different than the taste of meat from charcoal smokers, and to my taste, better than the flavor from electric smokers.
 The combustion gasses combine with the moisture and the wood smoke and produce a fragrance and flavor that is sometimes reminiscent of bacon.
 Purists complain about this undertone, but I ask you, just what's wrong with a little bacon?
-And the flavor is better than electric smokers.

 Pimp your gas smoker

 Owners complain about cheap construction, but when they look at the price tag, I don't get their complaint.
 If they want high quality construction, pay for it and buy a MAK pellet smoker.
 Part of the fun of a cheap cooker is modifying it.
 Usually the mods aren't as good as buying a high end cooker built right from the get go, but all the gassers I've seen can use some help.
 You can take steps to improve these cheapo smokers by putting a gasket inside the doors, sealing leaks, and replacing the thermometer.
 But it really isn't necessary and it could work against you.
 Most of them run hot, you might make it run hotter by sealing it.
 Here's an article with some links that can help you tighten up your gasser.